kubevela/kubevela.github.io/docs/end-user/workflow/built-in-workflow-defs.md

 ### Scope

-This step type is valid in both Application and WorkflowRun.
+This step type is only valid in Application.

 ### Examples (export-data)